HarryKodden/irods-ldap-sync/README.md

 You have multiple run options:
 1. Run locally with LDAP and iRODS docker containers.
-2. Connect to exisiting LDAP and/or iRODS instances
+2. Connect to existing LDAP and/or iRODS instances
 ### Run on localhost

 Running on localhost: (docker is required !)